-- MENA's freshwater resources are facing serious risks to their sustainability due to overexploitation and interstate competition over transboundary resources.
-These risks threaten to undermine public health, erode past Millennium Development Goals achievements, and jeopardize the already weakened prospects for realizing the most critical Sustainable Development Goals (SDG), including SDG 1 (no poverty), SDG 2 (zero hunger), SDG 6 (clean water), and SDG 8 (decent work).
-Climate change is a threat multiplier in MENA's semiarid/arid environment due to delayed adaptation and extremely high exposure to the harmful impacts of global warming.
-MENA is one of the most vulnerable regions in the world to climate change impacts. - Five MENA countries Yemen, Syria, Iraq, Sudan, and Libya face the additional dangerous consequences of protracted warfare for their environments, water resources, infrastructure, and public health, with potential further destabilizing repercussions for their societies.
+- MENA is one of the most vulnerable regions in the world to climate change impacts.
+Climate change is a threat multiplier in MENA's semiarid/arid environment due to delayed adaptation and extremely high exposure to the harmful impacts of global warming. - MENA's freshwater resources are facing serious risks to their sustainability due to overexploitation and interstate competition over transboundary resources.
+These risks threaten to undermine public health, erode past Millennium Development Goals achievements, and jeopardize the already weakened prospects for realizing the most critical Sustainable Development Goals (SDG), including SDG 1 (no poverty), SDG 2 (zero hunger), SDG 6 (clean water), and SDG 8 (decent work). - Five MENA countries Yemen, Syria, Iraq, Sudan, and Libya - face the additional dangerous consequences of protracted warfare for their environments, water resources, infrastructure, and public health, with potential further destabilizing repercussions for their societies. - Many of the region's economies remain highly dependent on fossil fuels and several, including Saudi Arabia and Iran, are major greenhouse gas emitters, including through widespread flaring of natural gas.
+There is a pressing need to diversify regional economies away from fossil fuels.